 Geography and Urban Studies PhD

 Build the analytical foundation and specialized skills to address real-world problems with the Doctor of Philosophy in Geography and Urban Studies in Temple University’s College of Liberal Arts.
-In this 51-credit doctoral degree program, you will examine spatial relations, scale transitions, place, context and societal relations within interdisciplinary and spatially integrative frameworks.
+In this 51-credit doctoral degree program, you will focus on geographic approaches to the study of urban and environmental processes and conditions in U.S. and international settings.

 - Geographic methods, including spatial analysis, remote sensing and qualitative research.